 64. Executives at leading technology companies have described the value of specific encryption techniques as critical, lasting, and prominent.
-Chris Cicotte, a Cloud Architect at EMC, stated strong encryption technologies specific for networked computers "are a vital component of a strong security posture for any size organization, and it should be a standard offering within the cloud The threat landscape has already begun to evolve, and from an overall security perspective, we need to take a proactive approach by layering in technologies like encryption at every layer."23 strong encryption systems that address the unique threats posed by moving data to the cloud.
+Chris Cicotte, a Cloud Architect at EMC, stated strong encryption technologies specific for networked computers "are a vital component of a strong security posture for any size organization, and it should be a standard offering within the cloud The threat landscape has already begun to evolve, and from an overall security perspective, we need to take a proactive approach by layering in technologies like encryption at every layer."
+The development of secure communications systems and methods, such as the inventions taught in the STPC patents, was motivated by the unique problems created by the internet where secured data is often transmitted through untrusted intermediaries.